Bug report #5456

 Output does not have the same CRS of input if input is tiff+worldfile

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||15091|

 Add a raster that is (ex) tiff+worldfile (not geotiff) and give it the right CRS in QGIS, then use it as input for one tool available in Sextante (tested otb and saga): the output is added to the project with the same CRS as the input (as expected), but if the same output file is added manually, it is added with the WGS84 CRS and in fact a check (ex: gdalinfo) confirms that the layer is indeed in WGS84 (wrong).
 This happens regardless if output is vector or raster.
 When using a geotiff as input all is ok.

-#1 Updated by Victor Olaya about 8 years ago
+#1 Updated by Victor Olaya over 8 years ago

 What is the CRS in that world file?
 I guess SAGA and OTB produce the result in the same CRS as the input (or maybe they do not even add a CRS...which might happen).
 SEXTANTE "forces" the layer to be opened in the same CRS as the input (quite logical...), but as far as I know, there is no support for forcing a CRS for the output in SAGA (I think it might not even have capability to write that CRS or the world file...).
 As for OTB, i do not know, maybe Julien can tell us...